 - Interact with others

 An individual could also qualify for benefits if he or she suffers from significant limitations in communicating because of a vision, hearing or speech problem.

 If you do not meet the requirements of the Blue Book listing, the Social Security Administration will conduct a Residual Functional Capacity assessment to determine how significant your cerebral palsy impairments are and if they prevent you from working.

-If you are having trouble with your disability claim, the experienced disability advocates at Phillips Disability can help you complete an application for the first time or appeal a denied claim.
+If you are having trouble with your disability claim, the experienced disability advocates at Dayes Law Firm PC can help you complete an application for the first time or appeal a denied claim.